-What's good: Conventional mortgages generally pose fewer hurdles than Federal Housing Administration or Veterans Affairs mortgages, which may take longer to process.
+PRO: Conventional mortgages generally pose fewer hurdles than Federal Housing Administration or Veterans Affairs mortgages, which may take longer to process.

-What's not as good: You’ll need excellent credit to qualify for the best interest rates.
+CON: You’ll need excellent credit to qualify for the best interest rates.

 - People whose house payments will be a big chunk of take-home pay.